 Interactions between your drugs

-A total of 352 drugs (2849 brand and generic names) are known to interact with Doxy-Caps.
+A total of 353 drugs are known to interact with Doxy-Caps.

 - Doxy-Caps is in the following drug classes: miscellaneous antimalarials, tetracyclines.